vbrltech/access-management-scripts/README.md

 2. You must have appropriate permissions in the organizations to:
    - View and modify organization memberships
    - View and modify repository access
+3. For repositories/organizations where you lack permission, a manager will need to perform the actions

 ## Output Files

+### Reports Directory
-- Reports are saved in the `reports` directory with timestamp
+- Access check reports with timestamp
+- List of repositories needing manager verification

+### Logs Directory
-- Removal logs are saved in the `logs` directory with timestamp
+- Removal action logs with timestamp
+- List of removals needing manager action

 ## Security Note

 Please ensure you have proper authorization before removing anyone's access.
-It's recommended to:
+Recommended workflow:
-1. Run `check_access.sh` first to review current access and memberships
+1. Run `check_access.sh` first to review current access
-2. Review the report carefully
+2. Review the generated reports carefully
 3. Get necessary approvals before running `remove_access.sh`
+4. Forward the manager action report to appropriate personnel
-4. Keep the generated logs for audit purposes
+5. Keep all logs for audit purposes